2021 Pakistani protests: Events

 The Pakistani government banned the TLP on 15 April, accusing them of terrorism as their protestors had engaged in street violence and attacked public law enforcers.
 However, the ban does not enable the Pakistani government to entirely dissolve the political party, for which it needs a mandate for the Pakistani Supreme Court.
 Pakistan temporarily banned social media for four hours on 16 April in an attempt to curb the protests, as the TLP has wide social media penetration.
 Later, it banned coverage of the TLP by local media.
 On the same day, the Pakistani government released an alleged statement by Saad Rizvi, asking protestors to stand down and peacefully disperse.
 But several demonstrators expressed their disbelief in the statement, insisting on seeing or hearing it coming from Rizvi himself.
-TLP supporters in Britain staged a protest near the Pakistan High Commission in London on 16 April, but were later dispersed by the local police.
+TLP supporters in Britain staged a protest near the Pakistan High Commission in London on 16 April.

 On 18 April, the Pakistani police claimed that the TLP had taken six security personnel hostage in Lahore, including a senior police officer and two paramilitary soldiers.
 Later that day, Interior Minister Sheikh Rasheed Ahmad said that 11 policemen who were taken hostage by TLP had been released after negotiations between Government of Punjab and TLP.